 - if the person is VAT registered, an official VAT document

 - copy of the resolution, law, decree or decision establishing the public body; or, failing that, any other official document demonstrating its status as a public body AND

 - if VAT registered, an official VAT document; if not, proof of VAT exemption may be requested

 - copy of any official document (e.g. official gazette, register of companies, etc.) showing the legal name, address and national registration number

 - copy of the VAT registration document (required only if the organisation is VAT registered and the VAT number does not appear on the above official documents).
 If the organisation is not VAT registered, proof of VAT exemption must be provided.

-- SME status is generally based on your self-declaration in the Beneficiary Register of the Participant Portal.
+- SME status is generally based on your self-declaration in the Participant Register of the Participant Portal.

-If the SME status is an eligibility criterion and based on the result of the SME questionnaire, you may request the Validation Services to confirm this status.
-In this case, as well as for ex post checks or audits, you will need to submit the following documents:
+If the SME status is needed to participate in a call, you may (after the SME Self-Assessment) request the Validation Services to confirm your status.
+In this case, you will need to submit the following documents:

 - balance sheet, profit and loss accounts, staff head count expressed in annual work units - AWU (for your organisation and for linked and partner companies)